Jagera Daran is an Aboriginal and Cultural Heritage consultancy headquartered in Ascot on Brisbane’s inner north side in Queensland, Australia.

 Jagera Daran periodically engages the contracted services of technical advisors including archaeologists and anthropologists.
 These engagements are on a project basis and time contributed by contractors is costed separately to clients.

-Madonna Thomson is a member of the Jagera People and is a grand niece of the late Senator Neville Bonner.
+Madonna Thomson Is the managing director of Jagera Daran, a member of the Jagera People and is a grand niece of the late Senator Neville Bonner.
 Madonna has worked with the Aboriginal Communities in South East Queensland (SEQ) with a particular focus on developing and sharing traditional knowledge about management of the State’s natural resources and environment.

 Madonna has presented at numerous international, national and state conferences on Indigenous engagement and governance in native title, cultural heritage and natural resource management.
 Madonna is a recipient of the Queensland inaugural Indigenous Leaders awards and one of only 100 individuals chosen by the Federal Government to participate in the Australian Future Leaders Forum run by the Howard Government in 2006.

-Caroline Bray is the Managing Director of Jagera Daran.
+Caroline Bray was the founding director of Jagera Daran.
 She previously held the position of Women’s Health officer for Aboriginal and Island Heath Services and established the first Aboriginal women’s holistic service.
 Caroline was a pioneer of Aboriginal women’s health, creating specific and tailored services ensuring Aboriginal women of all ages and locations had access to health programs and support.

 As a founding Director of Jagera Daran, Caroline started the company with $200 and no fixed assets.
 She has grown the business in collaboration with the company’s other Director.